 Trains are easier on the environment.
 This is a term that we use rather loosely.
 There’s little doubt that a full train powered by one engine is vastly better than the equivalent amounts of non-electric cars on the road to transport the same number of people.

 However, we cannot hide from the fact that trains still contribute to greenhouse gas emissions.

 This fact is further compounded if we consider that trains do not exist as the sole means of transport.
-Often, especially in commuter contexts, feeder roads and other more polluting forms of transport link to rail hubs7.
+Often, especially in commuter contexts, feeder roads and other more polluting forms of transport link to rail hubs5.

 Globally, we are taking climate action.
 And as we do so we’re looking to new means to fuel our transport requirements.
 As technology improves options for more cost-effective and cleaner fuel choices in the transport sector are increasing1.
 We are seeking renewable energy alternatives in many industries and the rail industry cannot and should not be overlooked.

 Many countries are investing huge amounts of money into rail infrastructure.
 The UK alone is likely to spend £80bn on its HS2 network.
-This will utilise electricity to power faster trains between key cities.
+This will utilize electricity to power faster trains between key cities.

 While this is a move away from the dirty diesel engines, it still requires electricity.
 Needless to say, the environmental footprint of our train travel is significantly improved if these trains can be powered by electricity from renewable sources.

 If we are to make a significant positive impact on CO2 levels then we must focus on all areas.
 Ultimately looking for transport solutions that avoid polluting CO2 entirely.

 When you consider that a plane from London to Madrid will emit 118kg of Co2 per passenger compared to just 43kg by train, it is clear to see the difference.
 Despite this, reducing rail CO2 emissions by considering options and making changes can only aid the case for a cleaner, greener rail.